Cephelo/backpacktf-notifier/README.md

 And that's it!
 You should now get pings for your unread backpack.tf notifications.
 Keep in mind, you will only get pings as long as both the bot AND your device are running.
 Notifications will appear in the channel you use the !start command in.  __When the bot detects unread notifications, it will mark them as read.__

-## If you have any questions, need help, have a suggestion, or just wanna talk, feel free to open an Issue, or message me on Discord at @cephelo
+## If you have any questions, need help, have a suggestion, or just wanna talk, feel free to open an Issue, or join the [discord server](https://discord.gg/3jfm6XuhyN).
 Thanks for visiting!